kuttysoftmy/chipper/docs/get-started.md

 <details>
   <summary>Tell me more 💡</summary>
 With our embedded knowledge base, we essentially give our local Ollama model a "notebook" to reference.
 So, when we ask it something like, "Who is the best golden retriever in the universe?" it quickly checks a database, ElasticSearch in our case, to see if it has any relevant information.
-The database then returns embeddings to augment the model's response, making the process super fast and awesome!
+The database then returns embeddings to augment the model's response, making the process super fast!

 Chipper essentially provides an end-to-end architecture for experimenting with embeddings right from your command line.
-It leverages many awesome open-source tools like [Haystack](https://haystack.deepset.ai/) to manage embeddings and queries, [Docker](https://www.docker.com/) to eliminate system dependencies and make setup a breeze, and [TailwindCSS](https://tailwindcss.com/) to simplify visual changes.
+It leverages many great open-source tools like [Haystack](https://haystack.deepset.ai/) to manage embeddings and queries, [Docker](https://www.docker.com/) to eliminate system dependencies and make setup a breeze, and [TailwindCSS](https://tailwindcss.com/) to simplify visual changes.
 Plus, it includes many other small but powerful tools to make your exploration effortless and enjoyable.
 Mostly written in [Python](https://www.python.org/).

 **There is way more to learn about RAGs**